senzing-garage/knowledge-base/proposals/file-layout.md

 ### Configuration file

-A configuration file can specify one or more configurations.
+An optional configuration file can specify one or more configurations.

 1. Examples: